Shikha-9125/ChatDoc-AI/README.md

 # AI-Powered PDF & Image Chatbot

-## Overview
-This is a full-stack web application where users can upload PDFs or images and interact with them through intelligent chat powered by OpenAI's GPT and Google's Gemini models.
-The AI understands the uploaded content and provides human-like responses to user queries.
+# ChatPDF is a full-stack AI-powered web app that allows users to upload PDF, DOC, or image files and interact with them using a chatbot interface.
+It uses OpenAI’s API to answer questions based on the uploaded content, with features like real-time collaboration, file management, and theme switching.

-**For example:**

-- Upload a textbook PDF and ask: “What is circular composition?”
-- Upload a resume and ask: “What are the candidate’s key skills?”

-The AI interprets the file and responds instantly with accurate, human-like answers.
+---

-## Features
+## 🚀 Features

-- **PDF & Image Upload:** Upload your documents (PDFs or images) directly to the app.
-- **AI Chat:** Interact with the content of your uploaded files through an intuitive chat interface.
-- **Resume Chat:** Upload resumes and ask personalized questions like, “What are the candidate’s strengths?”
-- **Real-time Interactions:** Receive responses from AI models GPT-4 or Gemini in real time.
-- **Semantic Search:** Fast, efficient, and scalable search of large documents using Pinecone (vector database).
-- **Optimized Performance:** Utilizes LangChain to optimize AI queries and reduce API costs.
+- 🔐 User Authentication (Google, GitHub, Email)
+- 📤 Upload PDF/DOC/Image files
+- 💬 Chat with your document (powered by OpenAI)
+- 🔄 Real-time collaboration
+- 📁 Rename/Delete files
+- 📦 Chat Export (Download, Copy)
+- 🔁 Reset chat
+- 🔊 Text-to-Audio conversion
+- 🌙 Light/Dark theme toggle

 ## Tech Stack
 | Layer            | Technology                           | What it does                                           |